ArkTrek/arktrek/README.md

-Great!
-Including that detail will emphasize the published recognition.
-Here’s an updated version that mentions where the book can be found:

----

 # 💫 About Me:
 - 🔭 **Current Project:** I'm working on enhancing my Brain Disease Detection System (BDDS), designed to detect six different brain diseases using MRI images as input.
 - 🤝 **Open to Collaboration:** I'd love to team up on AI/ML projects!